 Whether there’s a genuine desire to manipulate or there’s merely a disconnect between the emotionally unavailable person’s desires and capacities, you’ll notice that what is said or promised is rarely what is offered.

-In relationships, this can be seen around the topic of major commitments (e.g. marriage or having children).
-In friendships, it can be seen when planning trips together, organizing nights out, or in any area that is focused on making long term plans.
+In relationships, this can be seen on the topic of major commitments (e.g. marriage or having children).
+In friendships, it can be seen when planning trips together, organizing nights out, or in any area that is focused on making long-term plans.

 To come back to the dating example, be on the lookout for people who are willing to send texts, instant messages, and emails but keep dodging your calls or requests to meet up face-to-face.
 This can be related to social anxiety.
 However, it’s also an indication of emotional unavailability.